apache/druid/docs/content/design/index.md

 searching across multiple columns.
 8. **Approximate algorithms.** Druid includes algorithms for approximate count-distinct, approximate ranking, and computation of approximate histograms and quantiles.
 These algorithms offer bounded memory usage and are often substantially faster than exact computations.
-For situations where exactness is more important than speed, Druid also offers exact count-distinct and exact ranking.
+For situations where accuracy is more important than speed, Druid also offers exact count-distinct and exact ranking.
 9. **Automatic summarization at ingest time.** Druid optionally supports data summarization at ingestion time.
 This summarization partially pre-aggregates your data, and can lead to big costs savings and performance boosts.